Nowitzki tops 30,000 points, Mavs roll past Lakers, 122-111 - News 12 Now

 The 7-foot German became the sixth NBA player and the first international one to reach the milestone, joining four Hall of Famers and a future one in Kobe Bryant.
 Nowitzki is one of three to score all 30,000-plus with one team.
 The others are Karl Malone (Utah) and Bryant (Lakers).

-The 38-year-old Nowitzki matched the best first quarter in his 19 seasons by scoring 18 points, and reached the hallowed mark on a 15-foot fadeaway jumper from the baseline over Larry Nance Jr. with 10:58 remaining in the second quarter.
+Nowitzki scored Dallas’ first eight points in slightly more than two minutes, matched the best first quarter of his career with 18 points and reached the hallowed mark on a 15-foot fadeaway jumper from the baseline over Larry Nance Jr. with 10:58 remaining in the second quarter.

-Nowitzki scored all of his 25 points — one shy of his season high — in the first half to send the Mavericks to a 31-point lead in the third quarter.
-This was the Lakers’ first visit to Dallas since setting a franchise record with a 49-point loss, a 122-73 blowout on Jan.
-22.
+The 38-year-old scored all of his 25 points — one shy of his season high — in the first half to send the Mavericks on their way to a 31-point lead in the third quarter.

-“It’s been a crazy ride with a lot of ups and a lot of downs but you guys stuck with me and we hung in there,” Nowitzki told the crowd shortly after the final buzzer.
-“Hopefully a lot more to come.”
+“I made the first one and it was a 2, and then I made the first 3 and thought, ‘Why not?'” said Nowitzki, who made his first six shots and had 11 rebounds in 24 minutes.
+“I threw another one up and it went in, and then the next three came right after that and I was just trying to ride it from there.”

-Dallas extended a franchise record with its 14th straight win over the Lakers, who got a triple-double from Julius Randle with 13 points, 18 rebounds and 10 assists in their eighth straight loss.
+Dallas extended a franchise record with its 14th straight win over the Lakers, who got 13 points, 18 rebounds and 10 assists from Julius Randle in their eighth straight loss.

+“I was a Kobe fan,” said Randle, who grew up in the Dallas area.
+“I hated Dirk growing up.
+As I got older and wiser, obviously, I was really able to appreciate his greatness.”

 After the signature shot for 30,000, Nowitzki added a 3-pointer for 23 points in the first 14 minutes before the game was stopped as teammates mobbed the wide-smiling star near midcourt.

-Nowitzki waded through the huddle to get to the bench for more hugs and hand slaps, including one from owner Mark Cuban, then returned to the court to acknowledge the standing ovation.
+Nowitzki waded through the huddle to get to the bench for more hugs and hand slaps, then returned to the court to acknowledge the standing ovation.

-“Dirk has been a model player and terrific ambassador for our game.
-This latest accomplishment further establishes his legacy as one of the NBA’s greatest players,” NBA Commissioner Adam Silver said in a statement.
+The 2007 MVP was 9 of 12 from the field, 3 of 3 from beyond the arc and 4 of 4 on free throws before halftime.
+He missed his only shot of the second half.

+“For me, this was a 13:02 microcosm of one of the greatest careers in the history of this game,” Carlisle said.
+“Meticulous preparation, total commitment, unbelievable competitive spirit and a real flair for the moment.”

-Nowitzki finished the night at 30,005 and has said he plans to play a 20th season.
-If so, the 2007 MVP could have a shot at fifth-place Wilt Chamberlain, who has 31,419.
+Nowitzki finished the night at 30,005 points and has said he plans to play a 20th season.
+If so, he could have a shot at fifth-place Wilt Chamberlain, who has 31,419.
 Kareem Abdul-Jabbar is the career leader at 38,387.

 With his ABA career included, Julius Erving is the seventh player to reach the mark.

-Nowitzki got them going right away, scoring the first eight Dallas points on a long 2-pointer and a pair of 3s in the first 2:15.
-He was 9 of 12 from the field, 3 of 3 from beyond the arc and 4 of 4 on free throws before halftime.
-He missed his only shot of the second half.

-A short video tribute was played when the game was stopped, followed by testimonials from former teammates and fans, even some Germans, during subsequent breaks in the game.
+While the game was stopped, a short video tribute was played, followed by testimonials from former teammates and fans, even some Germans, during subsequent breaks in the game.

 Jason Kidd, the point guard with Nowitzki on Dallas’ only championship team in 2011 and second in the NBA in career assists, joked that he should have passed more.
 Steve Nash, his best friend from the early years of his career, wondered what “ball hog” was in German.